albertomorini/walletter/README.md

 ### HTTPS
 The certified and the private key (that you don't see in this repo), are self-signed, you've to generate yours.

 //TODO: COMPLETE

 ## TODO
 - at the server startup check if collections exists
 - logs
-- bug fix: data is null, but the transactions has been saved --> calendar error etc. !!!
-- transaction modal if new user